 - In the System folder, double-click "Prevent access to the command prompt."

 - Change the Setting to Enabled, then click Ok.

-When entering the command prompt, you should now receive a prompt similar to the example below.
+When entering the command prompt, you receive a message similar to the example below.

 The command prompt has been disabled by your administrator.

-If you wish to re-enable this feature, follow the above steps.
-However, instead of setting the option to "Enabled", change it to the default setting of "Not configured."
+If you want to re-enable this feature, follow the above steps.
+However, instead of setting the option to "Enabled," change it to the default setting of "Not configured."